 Perhaps no other initiative embodies this spirit more than our annual SomeOne Needs You (the name developed using the letters S, O, N and Y) Global Volunteer Day, our signature volunteer program.
 Each year, hundreds of Sony employees across the U.S. take part in this global initiative, which encourages staff members to spend a work day participating in a Company-organized volunteer activity in their local communities.

-In Los Angeles, Sony Pictures Entertainment (SPE) employees have partnered with local organizations such as TreePeople and Heal the Bay to plant trees and native plants and revitalize neighborhood parks, waterways and beaches.
+In Los Angeles, Sony Pictures Entertainment (SPE) employees have partnered with local organizations to plant trees and native plants and revitalize neighborhood parks, waterways, and beaches.
 Volunteer efforts at SPE are coordinated through ACT, an SPE program aimed at empowering and recognizing employee volunteerism to connect the company to the community and employees to each other.
-SPE volunteers have assisted the Special Olympics of Southern California, Midnight Mission, Dress for Success, St. Vincent Meals on Wheels, the Downtown Women’s Center, Los Angeles Regional Food Bank and many more worthy organizations.
+SPE volunteers have assisted the Special Olympics of Southern California, Midnight Mission, Operation Gratitude, St. Vincent Meals on Wheels, the Downtown Women’s Center, Los Angeles Regional Food Bank and many more worthy organizations.

-Additionally, SCA and SPE sponsor the annual Big Brothers Big Sisters (BBBS) Workplace Mentoring Program, through which local high school students are matched with employee volunteers for a 15-week educational program.
-The initiative builds strong bonds between the “Bigs” and “Littles” through mentoring, while enabling the “Littles” to learn about workplace etiquette and various careers available in the technology and entertainment industries.
+Additionally, SCA and SPE sponsor the annual Big Brothers Big Sisters (BBBS) Workplace Mentoring Program, through which local high school students are matched with employee volunteers.
+The initiative builds strong bonds between the “Bigs” and “Littles” through mentoring while enabling the “Littles” to learn about workplace etiquette and various careers available in the technology and entertainment industries.